spacemonkeygo/httpsig/README.md

 requirements.

 ```
-verifier.RequireHeaders = []string{"(request-target)", "host", "date"}
+verifier.SetRequireHeaders([]string{"(request-target)", "host", "date"})
 ```

-**Note that RequiredHeaders is simply a requirement for which headers get included in the signature, and does not enforce header presence in requests.
+**Note that required headers are simply a specification for which headers must be included in the signature, and does not enforce header presence in requests.
 It is up to callers to validate header contents (or the lack thereof).**

-A simple in-memory store is provided by the library and can be constructed with the `NewMemoryKeyStore()` function.
-Keys can be added using the SetKey method:
+A simple in-memory key store is provided by the library and can be constructed with the `NewMemoryKeyStore()` function.
+Keys can be added using the SetKey
+method:
 ```
 keystore := NewMemoryKeyStore()